Follow TV Tropes

 An Arklay County Sheriff and the first character the protagonist runs into.

-• And Then John Was a Zombie: Easy to miss, but if you stay around in the station long enough or attempt to head back to where Cortini was attacked, you'll find he has already turned into a zombie.
+• And Then John Was a Zombie: If you stay in the station long enough or attempt to head back to where Cortini was attacked, he's already turned into a zombie.

 • Ascended Extra: In the game proper, the first run character sees him struggling with a zombie only for him to be eaten alive immediately.
 In his Ghost Survivors campaign, he holds off on his own against a horde of zombies.